Innovations in Care

 - Supplemental Security Income: SSI pays benefits to adults with disabilities who have never worked and who have minimal financial assets.
 Find the SSA office serving your area.

-- U.S. Administration on Aging: Through its Eldercare Locator, this agency helps individuals find local resources that can help older people and their families access home and community-based services such as transportation, meals, home care, caregiver support services and more.
+- Administration for Community Living:: Through its Eldercare Locator, this agency helps individuals find local resources that can help older people and their families access home and community-based services such as transportation, meals, home care, caregiver support services and more.

 - Centers for Independent Living: Private, nonprofit agencies offering services aimed at maximizing the independence of people with disabilities.
 Services vary by location, but often include independent living skills training, as well as information and referral.